dsoman24/minesweeper/README.md

 ## Probabilistic Algorithm

 ### Definitions and Terminology
-**NOTE**: Set notation on GitHub markdown's latex is a little weird, so curly brackets are not shown
+**NOTE**: Set notation on GitHub Markdown's latex is a little weird, so curly brackets are not shown

 - We will define $B$ as the **minesweeper board configuration**.
 We define $B$ as the union $B = C \cup U$ where $C$ is the set of cleared tiles and $U$ is the set of uncleared tiles.
 Naturally, $C \cap U = \emptyset$.